* U.S. nonfarm payrolls higher than expected, dollar surges

 * Nickel biggest loser on week, set for 4.5 pct weekly drop

-LONDON, Nov 8 (Reuters) - Copper dipped on Friday as the dollar extended gains on the back of better-than-expected U.S. jobs data, but losses were limited by solid imports of the metal into top consumer China.
+LONDON, Nov 8 (Reuters) - Copper rose on Friday on solid imports of the metal into top consumer China and better-than-expected U.S. jobs data, but a resurgent dollar kept gains in check.

-Copper, on track to fall nearly 2 percent this week after a near 1 percent rise last week, has remained firmly within a $7,000-7,420 band since early August.
+Three-month copper on the London Metal Exchange, untraded at the close, was last bid at $7,165 from a last bid of $7,145 on Thursday.
+Copper has fallen 1 percent this week after a near 1 percent rise last week, remaining firmly within a $7,000-7,420 trading band since early August.

 "October was a holiday month (in China), so the fact that imports were only down slightly was quite impressive, and they have increased very strongly on a year-on-year basis," Barclays analyst Gayle Berry said.

 "I think what that's telling us is that China's appetite for copper is still strong.
 And our reading of that is that some of it is end-use demand, but also certainly there has been a pickup in financing demand."

 Importers in China have been keen to use copper as collateral for short-term loans due to expectations of a cash crunch in the domestic market ahead of the year-end, according to traders in China.

 Traders said increased interest by importers had cut the availability of copper in bonded warehouses in Shanghai, pushing buyers to get shipments from the international market.

 Investors are also waiting for a weekend Chinese leadership meeting that may offer clues on economic policy.

 The dollar rose against a basket of currencies after U.S. job growth unexpectedly accelerated in October as employers shrugged off a government shutdown.